fungzhi/Hands-on-tutorials-answer/README.md

 After that you can try "cdk ls" to list the stacks in the app

-Try "cdk deploy xxx(stack name)" to deploys your answers!!
+If stacks were shown, try "cdk deploy xxx(stack name)" to deploys your answers!!

+Learn more about AWS CDK : https://docs.aws.amazon.com/cdk/latest/guide/home.html